Administration of territory in dynastic China: Yuan dynasty (1271–1368)

 Under the Mongol-led Yuan dynasty, the largest administrative division was the province, also known as a Branch Secretariat (xing zhongshu sheng).
 A province was governed by two Managers of Governmental Affairs (pingchang zhengshi).
 Occasionally a Grand Chancellor (chengxiang) was put in charge of an entire province.
 It is questionable how much authority the central government had over the provinces as they were essentially the administrative bases of Mongol nobles.
 Between the provinces and the central government were two agencies: the Branch Bureau of Military Affairs (xing shumi yuan) and the Branch Censorate (xing yushi tai).
-The Military Branch handled military affairs and had jurisdiction over vaguely defined territories known as Regions (chu).
+The Military Branch handled military affairs and had jurisdiction over vaguely defined territories known as Regions (chu 處).
 There were three Branch Censorates that handled overseeing the provincial affairs of the Yuan dynasty.

 Below the provinces were circuits with agencies headed by Commissioners who coordinated matters between the provincial level authorities and lower-level routes, prefectures, and districts.
 The route was governed by an Overseer and a Commander.
 Below routes were prefectures headed by an Overseer and a Prefect.
 At the lowest level, below the prefectures, were counties headed by an Overseer and a Magistrate.
 The capital Khanbaliq was governed by the Dadu Route under the administration of two Police Commissions, while the summer capital Shangdu was under another Police Commission.

 All residents of the Yuan dynasty were grouped into four categories: Mongols, Semu, Han, and Manzi.
 Semu were subjects of the Yuan coming from the west of China, Han were the former subjects of the Jin dynasty, and the Manzi were all former subjects of the Song dynasty.
 All important government positions were held by Mongols and Semu, with some minor offices held by Han, while Manzi were relegated to local offices in their own area.
 Mongol Overseers were assigned to every office down to the county level.

 Imperial examinations were ceased for a time with the defeat of the Song in 1279 by Kublai Khan.
 One of Kublai's main advisers, Liu Bingzhong, recommended restoring the examination system, however Kublai distrusted the examinations and did not heed his advice.
 Kublai believed that Confucian learning was not needed for government posts and was opposed to such a commitment to the Chinese language and to the Chinese scholars who were so adept at it, as well as its accompanying ideology.
 He wished to appoint his own people without relying on an apparatus inherited from a newly conquered and sometimes rebellious country.